 - two multi-page feed scanners (1 near the Pharos printer on the 2nd floor and another on the 3rd floor near the Rex E. Lee room).

-Employees at the Circulation and Reference Desks are trained and ready to assist anyone who needs help with scanning.
+Employees at the Circulation and Reference are trained and ready to assist anyone who needs help with scanning.

 Copies of documents on microform can be made as digital scans on the public computer in the Microform area (first floor).
 Patrons may email those scans on that computer to themselves or send them to one of the Pharos printers to print.